Physiographical Regions of Bihar: The Shivalik Range Region

 Shivalik Hills are off-shoots of the Himalayan system and this sub-Himalayan foothills region lies in the northern part of the Bihar.
 There are some small hills like Someshwar hills and the Dun hills, in the extreme north of West Champaran.
 South of it lies the Tarai region, a belt of marshy and sparsely populated region.

 The Bihar Plain

 Bihar's Plain is located between the Southern Plateau and Northern Mountains which is bounded by 150m contour line in the North as well as in the South.
 The Ganga is the most dominant river of Bihar state and is joined by the rivers: Ghaghra, Gandak, Burhi Gandak, Bagmati, Kamla-Balan, Kosi and Mahananda flowing southward from Himalayas in northern part of the Gangetic Plain.
 The vast stretch of fertile Bihar Plain is divided by the Ganges River into two unequal part - the North Bihar and the South Bihar.

 Northern Bihar Plain

-It is located in East Champaran & West Champaran (Terai area with higher elevation), and plains of Samastipur, Begusarai, Saharsa and Kathihar.
+It is located in Supaul, East Champaran & West Champaran (Terai area with higher elevation), and plains of Samastipur, Begusarai, Saharsa and Kathihar.
 Region is drained by Saryu, Gandak, Burhi Gandak, Bagmati, Kamla-Balan, Kosi and Mahanadi and their tributaries.